 Standardization is the basis of our education and employment system.
 Replace “good enough” with any other phrase like beautiful, intelligent, talented, rich, kind, etc., and you can see how it has the power to make people feel bad about themselves by putting something outside of them – an ideal – on a pedestal.
 But, of course, the problem is that the ideal doesn’t exist (except perhaps in the mind of whoever created it), and our culture feeds us these unrealistic standards for judging ourselves against others.

 So, if you measure yourself against an ideal, any gap between you and this perfect picture will lower your self-esteem.
-This is how it gets started from a young age, whether at home, society, and/or school.
+This is how it gets started from a young age, whether at home, in society, and/or in school.

 2. Low Self-Worth

 Low self-worth is different than low self-esteem.
 It is more about how you feel about yourself as a person, whereas low self-esteem is more about your efforts’ outcomes and results.